House on Haunted Hill: Remakes

 The film was remade as the 1999 film House on Haunted Hill, which had a 2007 sequel titled Return to House on Haunted Hill.
-The 1999 film was released to middling reviews but was a box office success, while the 2007 sequel was direct-to-video and widely panned.
+The 1999 film was released to negative reviews but was a box office success, while the 2007 sequel was direct-to-video and widely panned.

 As of 2017, another remake is in development along with a prequel to the original film, with the latter being written by Castle's daughter Terry Castle.